peterarose/ultrafastultrafast/README.md

 ## How to Use
-To take UF2 for a test run without cloning this repository or installing it on your system, you can click on UF2_Colab.ipynb on the github page, and then click on the link "Open in Colab" at the top of the document.
+To take UF2 for a test run without cloning this repository or installing it on your system, you can follow the above link to Google Colaboraty, or click on UF2_Colab.ipynb on the github page, and then click on the link "Open in Colab" at the top of the document.
 You should be able to run the entire Jupyter notebook in about 20 seconds.
 It produces the isotropically averaged TA spectra shown in Fig 6a of our paper, without the Gaussian linewidth

 See the Jupyter notebook UF2_examples.ipynb for examples of how to use this code to generate perturbative wavepackets, and from there